+See [10] for an alternative viewpoint on the possible nature of cognitive vision.

-Cognitive vision is in essence a combination of computer vision and cognition.
-Consequently, the study of cognitive vision requires both the study of computer vision and cognition.
-Unfortunately, this is where the trouble begins.
-The term cognition has several interpretations, each of which is dependent on very disparate underlying models of fundamentally different positions on the nature of cognition.
-Neither is the situation fixed and static, with the discipline of cognitive science is itself going through something of a metamorphosis [11].
+fundamentally different positions on the nature of cognition.
+Neither is the situation fixed and static, with the discipline of cognitive science itself going through something of a metamorphosis [11].